ericmaicon/movie/README.md

 This is the package where the generic components is located.
 This component should be the main component library of the project and where every generic component will be located.
 No specific logic should be put in here.

-You can check every component created here using [Storybook](https://storybook.js.org/) as mentioned in `Running Storybook in UI kit` section
+You can check every component created here using [Storybook](https://storybook.js.org/) as mentioned in `Running Storybook in UI kit` section.

 ### Core

 ### Site

+This is the package responsible for the application itself.
+Here we have the router configuration, theme injection, core integration with uikit components and so on.

+You can check the site in development mode using the commands listed in `Running Development environment` section.